 It was after leaving Vivitar as in-house photographer, apprenticing with more seasoned photographers, and ten years of freelance commercial photography, when James (Schot) began, in 1987, illuminating for his photographic art.
 By then he had the itch and also enough photographic wherewithal to take that step.

 In this overall stage shot, he did cut out cardboard people to fill out some of the seats, although there wasn’t sufficient ambient light to get the “audience” effect.

 Image 11 shows MS shot of the muse in a MS rapped in a boa and in fishnet stockings.

 This initial quick foray in photographic art is called the Cabaret Series.
-It is essentially a shadow play, keeping in mind how important shadows are in creating depth, shape, dimension, and interest.
+It is essentially a shadow play, keeping in mind how Vital shadows are in creating depth, shape, dimension, and interest.
 The setting is the Capawock Theater on Martha’s Vineyard Island, the oldest operating in Massachusetts, opening in 1913.